zulfajuniadi/unity-ecs-navmesh/README.md

 [!["100000 Navmesh Agents, MapBox SDK](https://i.vimeocdn.com/video/705015074_300x170.webp)](https://vimeo.com/273263679 "100000 Navmesh Agents, MapBox SDK")

-Required Unity version 2018.1 or newer to run with the Scripting Runtime Version set to .NET 4.0 and the ECS packages installed.
+Requires Unity version 2018.1 or newer to run.
+Scripting Runtime Version has to be set to .NET 4.0 and the ECS packages installed via the package manager.